RNGcoin/BitpopCoin/README.md

-BitpopCoin (BPC) - The most preferred cryptocurrency on the BitcoinTalk forums.
+[BPC] BitpopCoin - A coin for the community, brought to you by a Hero Member.

 https://bitcointalk.org/index.php?topic=665896.0

 http://www.bitpopcoin.com/

- - 5 minute block targets; beat that MinCoin!
+ - 5 minute block targets
- - 500,000,000 total BitpopCoins; beat that DogeCoin!
+ - 500,000,000 total BitpopCoins
- - 500 coins per generated block; beat that LiteCoin!
+ - 500 coins per generated block
  - Difficulty retargets every 8 hours
- - Algo: X11
+ - Algorithm: X11
  - PoS: 7% (8 hours - 30 days)
  - 288 blocks per day
  - There is no pre-mine!

-What once started out as a troll coin, has become the de facto preferred cryptocurrency on the BitcoinTalk forums.

-We are a community, let's rally together and embrace BPC!
+ - Not Scrypt, ASIC resistant!
+ - Launched on July 8, 2014.

+This was a fair launch.
+I only own 1,000 BPC!
+For this reason, there are no bounties currently available.

+BitpopCoin is our coin, not mine.
+BPC is designed to have a long life, development will be slow and steady.

+This is a community coin, I invite you to volunteer for tasks or pledge your own bounties.
+Join the team and I'll add you to the op.

+Still looking for a few good block explorers, exchanges, developers, marketers, designers and investors!

 Donate: BSeyCRUHrr2Mi5RmzZkm21Q963LCH2x2bF